-Internal Revenue Code Section 415
+Internal Revenue Code Section 415(b)

-The limitations on benefits imposed by Internal Revenue Code Section 415 are taken into account in this valuation.
-Each year the impact of any changes in this limitation since the prior valuation is included and amortized as part of the actuarial gain or loss base.
+The limitations on benefits imposed by Internal Revenue Code section 415(b) are taken into account in this valuation.
+Each year the impact of any changes in this limitation other than assumed since the prior valuation is included and amortized as part of the non-investment gain or loss base.
 This results in lower contributions for those employers contributing to the Replacement Benefit Fund and protects CalPERS from prefunding expected benefits in excess of limits imposed by federal tax law.
-The Section 415(b) dollar limit for the 2022 calendar year is \$245,000.
+The Section 415(b) dollar limit for the 2023 calendar year is \$265,000.